 Australian Bank Slapped With Record Fine For Thousands Of Suspicious Transactions

-Australia's largest bank has been hit by a record $531 million fine for delays in reporting tens of thousands of transactions – a breach of the country's anti-money laundering and counter-terrorism regulations.
+Australia's largest bank has been hit by a record $531 million fine for delays in reporting tens of thousands of transactions – a breach of the country's anti-money laundering and counterterrorism regulations.

 The Commonwealth Bank of Australia, or CBA, admitted that it had been late in reporting 53,000 transactions in excess of AU$10,000 over a three-year period from 2012 to 2015.
 The settlement, which amounts to AU$700 million, is the largest civil penalty in Australia's corporate history.